DanyGames2014/UniTweaks/README.md

 * Pick Block from Inventory -- Allow picking blocks from inventory
 * Shift Placing - Bypassing use actions on blocks when crouching
 * Right Click Armor Equip - Equip/Swap armor by right-clicking it
+* Fence Jumping - Allows you to jump on fences

 ### Features
 * Fast Leaf Decay